What is Vibe Coding?

 AI Code Editors

 Full editors rebuilt around AI.
-You write prompts and accept diffs inline.
-Best for developers who want AI integrated into their existing workflow.
+Use the Cursor API and MCP tools to connect external data sources.
+Best for developers who want AI integrated into their workflow.

 CLI / Terminal Tools